Microsoft Windows version history: Windows 7 and Windows Server 2008 R2

 Windows 7 was released to manufacturing on July 22, 2009, and reached general retail availability on October 22, 2009.
 Since its release, Windows 7 had one service pack.

-Some features of Windows 7 were faster booting, Device Stage, Windows PowerShell, less obtrusive User Account Control, multi-touch, and improved window management.
+Some features of Windows 7 were faster booting, Device Stage, PowerShell, less obtrusive User Account Control, multi-touch, and improved window management.
 The interface was renewed with a bigger taskbar and some improvements in the searching system and the Start menu.
 Features included with Windows Vista and not in Windows 7 include the sidebar (although gadgets remain) and several programs that were removed in favor of downloading their Windows Live counterparts.
 Windows 7 met with positive reviews, which said the OS was faster and easier to use than Windows Vista.

 Windows 7 shipped in six editions: